miamtech/mealz-documentation/docs/android/features/base-component/customize-views.md

 }
 ```

-`LoaderParameters` is an empty object for now, but tomorrow we'll be able to add properties to it, in order to avoid breaks in future versions.
+`LoaderParameters` is an empty object for now, but tomorrow we'll be able to add properties to it, in order to avoid breaking changes in future versions.

 ```kotlin
 object LoaderParameters